nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

 nautobot-server build_ui --npm-install
 ```

 This only needs to be performed manually the first time Nautobot v2 is installed.
-The [`post_upgrade`](../tools/nautobot-server.md#post_upgrade) command that must be ran after any Nautobot upgrade will automatically run this command.
+The [`post_upgrade`](../tools/nautobot-server.md#post_upgrade) command that must be ran after any Nautobot upgrade will automatically re-run this command.

 ## Create Static Directories